mirego/ember-foreigner/README.md

 `ember-foreigner` is a set of helpers and mixins to interface with the [foreigner.js](https://github.com/mirego/foreigner.js) library in Ember.

-## Usage
+## Setup

 ### With ember-cli

-Import foreigner and ember-foreigner in your build:
+1. Import foreigner and ember-foreigner in your build:

 ```js
 // Brocfile.js